8 Home Remedies To Get Rid Of Scalp Fungus & Prevention Tips

 Add 1-2 drops of rosemary, peppermint, sage, or lemon essential oil to your shampoo when washing your hair or to hair masks.
 These essential oils keep the scalp clean and healthy (11).

-These remedies can help you in getting rid of the fungal infection in your scalp.
-But you may also have to make a few lifestyle changes to prevent the recurrence of the infection.
+Other than these, you can also try onion juice for dandruff, as it is believed to give promising results.
+These remedies may help get rid of the fungal infection in your scalp.
+However, if the issue prolongs, it is best to consult your doctor.
+For more serious infections, a doctor may prescribe antifungal medications or other treatments.
+These are oral medications and help fight the fungus from the inside.
+However, you may also have to make a few lifestyle changes to prevent the recurrence of the infection.
 The following prevention tips may help.

 How To Prevent A Fungal Scalp Infection